dstettler/playlist-converter/README.md

 ```
 ## Building
 If you have Go installed, it *should* install dependencies with `go build`, and this does not require any installation, so just run the generated executable!

+Use the `--help` argument to see the list of required and optional args.